-Usage - All communication systems and equipment are provided to an employee for the purpose of aiding that employee in the performance of the employee's job functions.
-All hardware and software used is to be supplied by the Town.
+Usage - All computercommunication systems, hardware, and softwareequipment are provided to an employeeare provided for the purpose of aiding that employee in the performance of the employee's job functions.
+All hardware and software used is to be supplied by the Town-of Carmel.
 No unauthorized or unlicensed hardware or software may be used or installed on any Town-owned computer.
 Any hardware or software necessary to perform job duties should be requested of the employee's Department Head.